top of page

 • Meet other students with similar interests or similar goals.

-• Small community feel to its learning communities.
+• A small community feel to its learning communities.

 Honors programs fall into the Learning Communities: